Bayes-optimal limits in structured PCA, and how to reach them: Numerics

 We note that all algorithms converge rapidly: $10$ iterations are sufficient to reach the corresponding fixed points.
 A few remarks concerning the numerical results displayed in Figure \ref{fig:BAMP} are now in order:

-\begin{itemize} \item In all settings, the fixed point of the BAMP state evolution (in red) matches the replica prediction (in black).
+\begin{itemize} \item {For both the quartic and the sestic potential}, the fixed point of the BAMP state evolution (in red) matches the replica prediction (in black).
 This is a strong numerical evidence supporting our conjecture that the proposed BAMP algorithm is Bayes-optimal.
 These theoretical curves for $N\to\infty$ are also remarkably close to the MSE achieved by the BAMP algorithm \eqref{eq:AMPnew} at $N=8000$.

-\item When $\mu=0$, i.e., the noise is sufficiently far from being independent Gaussian, there is a clear performance gap between our proposed BAMP (in red) and the existing AMP algorithms \cite{fan2022approximate,zhong2021approximate} (single-step denoiser in blue, and multi-step in green).
+\item When $\mu=0$ in the quartic potential, i.e., the noise is sufficiently far from being independent Gaussian, there is a clear performance gap between our proposed BAMP (in red) and the existing AMP algorithms \cite{fan2022approximate,zhong2021approximate} (single-step denoiser in blue, and multi-step in green).
 As predicted by our theory, this gap is reduced for $\mu=0.5$, and all curves collapse for $\mu=1$.
+An even greater gap occurs when we consider the power six ensemble in Figure \ref{fig:sestic_plot}, which is ``further'' from the Wigner ensemble.

 \item Finally, we note that the BAMP algorithm exhibits a numerical instability for low SNR.
-More specifically, when $\mu=0$ and $\lambda =2.3$, 5 out of the 50 trials of the iteration \eqref{eq:AMPnew} do not reach the fixed point of state evolution (and are therefore discarded).
-Furthermore, by inspecting Figure \ref{fig:u0}, one notices that the curve representing the BAMP state evolution detaches from the replica prediction as the SNR get smaller than $2.3$.
+More specifically, when $\mu=0$ in the quartic potential and $\lambda =2.3$, 5 out of the 50 trials of the iteration in \eqref{BAMP} do not reach the fixed point of state evolution (and are therefore discarded).
+Furthermore, by inspecting Figure \ref{fig:u0}, one notices that the curve representing the BAMP state evolution detaches from the replica prediction as the SNR gets smaller than $2.3$.
 As expected, considering an initialization closer to the fixed point mitigates the issue.
-This numerical instability is likely due to the state evolution of BAMP corresponding to the recursion of an auxiliary AMP that \emph{triples} the number of iterations.
-This fact leads to an amplification of the numerical errors. \end{itemize}
+This numerical instability is likely due to BAMP's state evolution corresponding to the recursion of an auxiliary AMP that \emph{triples} the number of iterations.
+This leads to an amplification of numerical errors.
+The same phenomenon occurs with the power six potential, where the number of iterations is multiplied by five.
+The problem is again mitigated by providing an initialization close to the fixed point.
+Nevertheless, for $\lambda=2.15$ and $\lambda=2.3$ respectively 2 and 1 BAMP iterations do not reach the fix point of state evolution and are discarded.